How to set my phone to 2G only?

 When is my monthly payment due?

-All of our customers are set to receive a monthly statement which explains the amount owed and when the payment is due; they are due upon receipt and are considered late thirty days from the end of billing cut-off.
-A late fee of 1.5% of remaining past due balance will be charged to the following statement if amount due is unpaid.
-Customer accounts which remain unpaid 45 days from billing cut-off are subject to suspension of service unless approved payment arrangements are made in advance.
+All of our customers are set to receive a monthly statement which explains the amount owed and when the payment is due.
+West Central Wireless billing cycles are the 16th through 15th of each month, 20th through 19th of each month, and the 1st through 28th/30th/31st of each month.
+Payments are due upon receipt and are considered late thirty days from the end of the billing cut-off.
+A late fee of 1.5% will be charged for all balances unpaid by the 15th, 19th, or 28th/30th/31st.
+Customer accounts which remain unpaid 45 days from billing cut-off are subject to suspension of service unless approved payment arrangement are made in advance.

 What forms of payment do you accept?